Printable Fact Sheet (PDF)

-Mercury can be found naturally in soil, rocks, and also in lakes, streams and oceans.
+Mercury is a poisonous heavy metal that can be found naturally in soil, rocks, and also in lakes, streams and oceans.
 Besides natural sources, mercury is also released into the environment by human activities such as pulp and paper processing, mining operations, and burning garbage and fossil fuels.

 In lakes and rivers, mercury can bind tightly to the proteins in fish tissue.
 Most fish have trace amounts; however, mercury tends to build up in the food chain.
 For this reason, higher-mercury fish are usually big, predatory fish that have eaten other lower-mercury fish over the course of their long lives.

 Health Canada has established a guideline level for mercury content in most retail fish.
 This regulation is enforced by the Canadian Food Inspection Agency (CFIA).

 Can pregnant women and children eat fish and shellfish?